DanialArab/Practical-Data-Science-on-AWS-Cloud-Specialization/README.md

 ![](https://github.com/DanialArab/images/blob/main/Practical-DS-with-AWS/register%20data%20with%20glue%202.PNG)

-.
-The first step is to create an AWS Glue Data Catalog database.
-To do that, import the AWS Wrangler Python library as shown here, and then call the catalog.create_database function, providing a name for the database to create.
-AWS Data Wrangler also offers a convenience function called catalog.create_CSV_table that you can use to register the CSV data with the AWS Glue Data Catalog.
-The function will only store the schema and the metadata in the AWS Glue Data Catalog table that you specify.
-The actual data again remains in your S3 bucket.
+The catalog.create_CSV_table function will only store the schema and the metadata in the AWS Glue Data Catalog table that you specify. **The actual data again remains in your S3 bucket**.
 Now you can query the data stored in S3, using a tool called Amazon Athena

 Amazon Athena